 Benefits of Olive Oil

 Olive oil has many health benefits for our skin, hair, and health.
-These benefits are due to the abundance of phytonutrients that have antioxidant and anti-inflammatory properties.
+If you take Olive Oil Omega 3, one of the key ingredient that is contained in the oil as an example in this context, we can notice how it acts to support a healthy body.
+Also, the benefits from the oil are due to the abundance of phytonutrients that have antioxidant and anti-inflammatory properties.
 Some of the antioxidants found in olive oil include flavonoids, phenols, squalene, beta-carotene, and tocopherols.

 The main phenolic compounds in olive oil are oleuropein, hydroxytyrosol, and oleanolic acid.
 Olives are also a good source of vitamins and minerals.
 In the Mediterranean where olive oil is grown and consumed most, there are lowest cases of deaths from cardiovascular diseases.
 Read on to discover the benefits of olive oil.